jrmajor/fluent-php/README.md

 $bundle->message('goodbye'); // null
 ```

-For attributes, you may use "dot" notation:
+For attributes, you may use “dot” notation:

 ```php
 $bundle->message('welcome.guest'); // Welcome, Guest